ranveeriit/ranveeriit.github.io/_pages/about.md

 # Ongoing project under me
 - Reducing parameterized complexities of matrix determinant and permanents.
-- Construction of expanders and Ranmanujan graphs for fast network topologies.
+- Construction of expanders and Ramanujan graphs for fast network topologies.

 For some open problem proposed by me see [Mathoverflow](https://mathoverflow.net/users/91089/ranveer-singh).
 For some interesting read and ideas see [Medium](https://medium.com/).